gojibjib/jibjib-model/README.md

 A directory containing labeled bird songs is iterated over, .wav audiofiles are transformed into spectrogrammes and their corresponding one-hot label vectors and then consumed by the model.
 After every epoch a snapshot of the models weights and biases is saved on disk.
 After, we can restore the model to either do a query or continue with training.

-We are deploying the model by enabling Tensorflow Serving to reduce response time drastically.
+We are deploying the model by enabling TensorFlow Serving to reduce response time drastically.

 The goal of this project is to obtain a machine learning model being able to distinguish several hundred classes of birds by their sound.